 1. Having a budget is essential

 A budget helps you keep track of your income and expenses each month.
-Without one, you may lose track of where your money is going.
-When learning how to create your college budget, you’ll want it to fit your individual needs.
+Without one, you may find it challenging to track where your money is going.
+As you learn how to create a budget in college, you’ll want to tailor it to your individual needs.
 Some of the typical budget categories for students are tuition, room and board, school supplies, entertainment, and savings.
-Sticking to your budget may require you to make difficult choices, like opting for a smaller meal plan or skipping a night out with friends in order to afford other items that are important to you.

 2. Student loans aren’t free money

-Before you begin borrowing money for college, make sure you understand how student loans work.
-Unlike grants, scholarships, and other forms of “free money”, loans require you to pay back the amount you borrow plus interest.
-While some loans don’t accrue interest fees or require payments until after you graduate, others begin accumulating interest right away.
-Understanding the repayment options of your student loans is necessary to ensure you can pay back your student loan debt as soon as possible after college.
+Some loans don’t accrue interest fees or require payments until after graduation, while others begin to accumulate interest right away.
+Understanding the repayment options of your student loans is critical.
+That way you can pay back your student loan debt as soon as possible after college.

 3. You’ll need to build credit for the future

-When you're ready to rent an apartment, buy a new car, or refinance your student loans, having good credit can give you a major advantage.
+When you're ready to rent an apartment, secure a car loan for your new vehicle, or refinance your student loans, having good credit can give you a major advantage.
 A positive credit history indicates to lenders that you are responsible with managing credit and making payments on time.
 A good credit score can help you gain approval for student loans or auto loans with favorable interest rates.
-A poor credit score or an absence of a credit history can result in high interest rates, the requirement of a cosigner, or a denial of your credit application all together.
-During college, you can build your credit by making consistent and timely payments on your student loans or credit card.

 4. A credit card is helpful, if used responsibly